harsh-sangwan2002/100-days-web-dev/ReactJS/Projects/disney-flix/README.md

-# Disney Clone
+# Disney Flix

-Crafted a Disney Clone website with React.js, Firebase, Styled Components, and Redux, achieving a faster loading speed and an impressive 0.01 CLS score.
+Engineered a Disney Clone website with React.js, Firebase, Styled Components, and Redux, achieving a faster loading speed and an impressive 0.01 CLS score.

 ## Live Demo